Kishore015/Data-Processing-using-NodeJS/README.md

 node index.js

 File Name Convention
 The JSON file name is dynamically generated based on the API URL.
 Here are the rules:
 The file name is derived from the last segment of the URL.
 Example: For https://api.example.com/data, the file will be named data.json.
 If the URL ends with a trailing slash (e.g., https://api.example.com/), the file name defaults to default.json.
 If no .json extension exists in the derived name, it is appended automatically.

-Error Handling
+Error Handling:
 Logs errors if the API request fails.
 Ensures data processing continues even if no valid arrays are found.
 Handles invalid URLs gracefully by defaulting to default.json.

-Future Enhancements
+Future Enhancements:
 Support for additional HTTP methods (POST, PUT, DELETE).
 Add data validation and transformation pipelines.
 Include logging and performance metrics.